-The administration will discuss retention results with the faculty and staff throughout the year, and a school-wide summary of the retention results will be shared annually.
-The admissions, business office, and financial aid staff will receive the results annually during one of the quarterly Student Services Team meetings.
+The administration discusses retention results with the faculty and staff throughout the year, and a school-wide summary of the retention results is shared annually.
+The admissions, business office, and financial aid staff receive the results annually during one of the quarterly Student Services Team meetings.